CSIRT-SK/viruschecker/README.md

 If you wish to deploy both the driver and the gateway on the same system/VM, you should change the listening port of at least one of them.

-Therefore, it is highly recommended that you run the gateway on a different VM (or directly on the host) than the driver.
+Therefore, it is highly recommended that you run the gateway on the host or on the dedicated VM with bridged network adapter.
+Do not forget to open port **8080** on the machine/VM running the gateway for machines that are intended to use its REST API.

+### 3.1 Gateway REST API

+If you are a developer and want to use the gateway programmatically, you can explore its REST web API [here](docs/rest-api/rest-api.md).

 4 Deploy client web application
 -------------------------------